chadbarlow/gt-data-bootcamp_challenge-19_unsupervised-ml/README.md

 - Feature reduction using Principal Component Analysis (PCA)
 - Clustering cryptocurrencies using K-means with PCA data

+## Conclusion

+In general, using fewer features for K-Means clustering can result in more distinct clusters, due to a reduction in complexity and noise, which allows the clustering algorithm to capture the primary patterns in the data more effectively.

+In our specific case, the features chosen for analysis in our original plot (24h vs 7d price change percentages) appear not to offer a significant degree of variance, resulting in clusters that are relatively indistinct.
+This result suggests that these two features alone may not be the most effective for distinguishing different clusters in our dataset.

+In contrast, the plot using PCA1 and PCA2 shows more distinct clusters.
+This makes sense, because PCA is a dimensionality reduction technique that distills the attributions of variance in a dataset down to a small set of composite features.
+In our case, PCA1 and PCA2 capture ~70% of the variance in the data, which may explain why the K-Means analysis of these features yields more distinct clusters.

 ## Limitations and Further Analysis
 - The dataset used in this project is static and will not reflect the current state of the market.
 Incorporating a dynamic dataset or real-time market data will improve the relevance of the analysis and provide a more accurate representation of the market trends.
 - The clustering method used, K-means, may not be the most suitable for all types of data distributions.
 The project can be extended by using different clustering methods to compare the performance.